nfdi4plants/ARC-specification/ISA-XLSX.md

 The value in the main column MUST contain the name of the ontology term.

-The value in the `Term Source REF` column MUST either contain a short identifier for the `IDSPACE`, which identifies the ontology the term can be found in, or be left empty.
+The value in the `Term Source REF` column MUST either contain a short identifier for the `IDSPACE`, which identifies the ontology containing the term, or be left empty.

 The value in the `Term Accession Number` column MUST either contain a value formatted in one of the following formats, or be left empty:
   - `LOCALID` of the ontology, which is only applicable if the matching `IDSPACE` is given in the `Term Source REF` column